 - Light and Sound Show timings are from 7:00 PM to 8:00 PM.

-- Try to visit as early as possible to avoid the crowd and avoid weekends due to a large number of visitors.
-The destination remains closed for visitors every Monday.
+- Try to visit as early as possible to avoid the crowd and avoid weekends due to the large number of visitors.
+The destination remains closed to visitors every Monday.